 These benefits make using a burndown chart an excellent tool for tracking team workload, effort, and productivity.
-Not to mention, it’s perfect for those who prefer to visualize their tasks and the overall project goals.Read: 3 ways to visualize a project plan: Timelines, calendars, and boards
+Not to mention, it’s perfect for those who prefer to visualize their tasks and the overall project goals.Read: 3 visual project management layouts (and how to use them)

 Now that you know how to read and use a burndown chart, you can create one of your own.
 Building your own burndown chart can help connect your team members to one source of data.
 For Scrum teams who work on Agile projects, this can drastically reduce the guesswork of tracking the remaining work left.
 Not to mention, you’ll be prepared to identify and prevent scope creep before it happens.

 If you’re looking for additional ways to keep your team on the same page and track work, consider a project management tool that can do it all.
-From connecting tasks to goals to planning templates and everything in between, Asana can help.Try Asana for project management
+From connecting tasks to goals to planning templates and everything in between, Asana can help.Manage Agile teams with Asana